 Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

-Distance: 5.6 miles / 9.0 km
+Distance (Roundtrip): 5.6 miles / 9.0 km

 Nuʻuanu Trailhead Parking

-That being said, never park at this trailhead with an expired registration or a safety check.
-HPD and towing companies have been known to target this area for cars that they can legally tow if one of these is expired.
+To add to this warning, never park at this trailhead with an expired registration or safety check.
+The Honolulu Police Department and towing companies target this area for cars that they can legally tow if one of these two things is expired.

 Google Maps Directions: Judd Trailhead